Introduction to Patents

 We endeavour at all times to balance an understanding of the law, complex methodological and/or scientific issues and the budget constraints of a business.
 For an indication of costs for your specific situation please contact us for more information.

-We work with you to write a specification which describes your invention in broad terms to define the scope of the monopoly you hope to obtain ('the claims') and a description of the practical form(s) of your invention, usually with the aid of drawings ('the specific description').
+We work with you to describe your invention in broad terms to define the scope of the monopoly you hope to obtain ("the claims") and to prepare a description of the practical form(s) of your invention, usually with the aid of drawings.

-The UKIPO examine your application to ensure all formalities have been met.
-At this stage it is normal practice to request a 'preliminary examination' and to pay a fee for the UKIPO to carry out a search to see whether the invention is indeed new.
+Once filed, the UKIPO examines your application to ensure all formalities have been met.
+It is also possible to pay a fee for the UKIPO to carry out a search to see whether the invention is indeed new.
 From the search results we can advise you on the likelihood of obtaining a patent and whether the application is worth pursuing.
-If it looks like your invention is already known, you may consider withdrawing your application.

 If it looks likely that your invention may be patentable, then you will need to consider whether you wish to pursue patent protection only in the UK or whether you wish to also seek protection in other countries.